craft-ai/craft-ai-client-js/README.md

 ### Make multiple decisions ###

 From the tree previously retrieved, ask for multiple decisions.
+The decideFromContextArray allows to pass craftai `Time` along with context, in this case generated features will be automatically generated.

 ```js
 // `tree` is the decision tree as retrieved through the craft ai REST API